cheatham1/SoftwareBook/event_selection.md

 * Reconstructed transverse mass $$W$$ > 30 GeV.

+The analysis code is located in the Analysis folder.
+It is used to write out histograms for the individual input files which will be used for plotting purposes later.
-Here is a snippet from the WAnalysis code:
+Here is a snippet from the $$W$$ analysis code called  WAnalysis.py:

 ![](CodeSnippet/WcodeSnippet.png)